Ernando Ari

-Ernando Ari Sutaryadi (born 27 February 2002) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persebaya Surabaya and the Indonesia national team.
+Ernando Ari Sutaryadi (born 27 February 2002) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Persebaya Surabaya and the Indonesia national team.

 Club career

 Persebaya Surabaya

-In October 2018, Persebaya Surabaya announced a deal for Ernando to join the club, not only himself, Persebaya also signed his teammate in the Indonesia U16 national team, Brylian Aldama.
+In October 2018, Persebaya Surabaya announced a deal for Ernando Ari to join the club, not only himself, Persebaya also signed his teammate in the Indonesia national under-16 team, Brylian Aldama.
 He will not immediately join the Persebaya senior team.
 He had to start his career by joining Persebaya U16.

-In January 2019, Ernando was officially promoted to the Persebaya Surabaya senior team, and is ready to made his first career with the team in Indonesian Liga 1, He has joined Persebaya U16 since last season who appeared in the 2018 Elite Pro Academy Liga 1 U16, Ernando actually did not think about joining Persebaya. born in Semarang, initially he wanted to join PSIS Semarang U16 to appear in the same competition.
-As a result, the player quota at the club was full, causing Ernando to fail to join.
+In January 2019, Ernando Ari was officially promoted to the Persebaya Surabaya senior team, and is ready to made his first career with the team in Indonesian Liga 1, He has joined Persebaya U16 since last season who appeared in the 2018 Elite Pro Academy Liga 1 U16, Ernando Ari actually did not think about joining Persebaya. born in Semarang, initially he wanted to join PSIS Semarang U16 to appear in the same competition.
+As a result, the player quota at the club was full, causing Ernando Ari to fail to join.
 The process of joining Persebaya was due to accidental factors.

-2021–22 season
+2021–2022 season

-Ernando made his first-team debut for Persebaya on 7 April 2021 as a starter in a match against PS Sleman in the 2021 Menpora Cup tournament.
+Ernando Ari made his first-team debut for Persebaya on 7 April 2021 as a starter in a match against PSS Sleman in the 2021 Menpora Cup tournament.
 He played his first official league match on 4 September 2021 in a 1–3 loss against Borneo.
+He was voted the best young player and also selected in the list of the Best Starting Eleven of the second week of 2021–22 Liga 1 after making three saves and conceding only one goal against Persikabo 1973 on 11 September.
+On 20 November, he kept his first clean sheet in a 1–0 victory over Madura United.
+On 8 December, he kept his fifth clean sheet in a 3–0 victory over Persib Bandung, in that match, he made seven brilliant saves.

+2022–2023 season

+On 21 December 2022, he kept his first clean sheet of the season in a 0–0 draw with Persis Solo, denying two clear chances from Ryo Matsumura and Alexis Messidoro.
+Six days later, Ernando Ari extended his contract with the club for two half years, was announced by Persebaya through the club's official Instagram account.